Farama-Foundation/PettingZoo/docs/dev_docs.md

 1. The environment steps in a cycle, i.e. it steps through every live agent in order.
 2. The environment does not update the observations of the agents except at the end of a cycle.

-Note that it also changes when rewards are allocated to agents.
-All rewards are given at the end of each cycle, which is slightly different than in the AEC model.
+Most parallel environments in PettingZoo only allocate rewards at the end of a cycle.
+In these environments, the reward scheme of the AEC API an the parallel API is equivalent.
+If an AEC environment does allocate rewards within a cycle, then the rewards will be allocated at different timesteps in the AEC environment an the Parallel environment.
+In particular, the AEC environment will allocate all rewards from one time the agent steps to the next time, while the Parallel environment will allocate all rewards from when the first agent stepped to the last agent stepped.

 ```
 from pettingzoo.utils import to_parallel